Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 5:30 pm- Arrive at Tracadero Beach Resort - We will spend three nights there.

 We found Tracadero Beach Resort to be chic, luxurious, and breathtaking!
-Boasting five seawater infinity pools overlooking the Caribbean Sea, a top-notch restaurant serving everything from the land and sea, and villa/apartment-style accommodations, this resort is perfect for those looking to relax with style and ambiance at their fingertips.
+Boasting five seawater infinity pools overlooking the Caribbean Sea, a top-notch restaurant serving everything from the land and sea, and villa/apartment-style accommodations, this resort is perfect for those looking to relax.
 We stayed in the Romance Suite, which featured a queen-sized bed, a dining area, and a private patio with garden views.
-Hotel tour of Tracadero Beach Resort and Isla Saona day trip.

 8:00 pm- Head to the main restaurant and enjoy dinner with live music.
 Tracadero Beach Resort offers concerts and events throughout the month; check their calendar and make sure not to miss the epic fun overlooking the beautiful Caribbean Sea!